UPDATE: The museum is open daily, except Dec. 25. Free timed-entry passes are required for entry.

 Take a fascinating self-guided Civil War to Civil Rights walking tour, offered by Cultural Tourism DC.
 Download a free map and guide book here.

 Or take a guided tour covering the city’s rich African-American history, including the King Memorial and a reserved ticketed entry to the National Museum of African American History and Culture.
+Or a more detailed Black History Tour takes in sites like Howard University and the Frederick Douglass House.

 Other cool Washington D.C. tours, including spy tours, Segway tours, night-time bicycle tours, trolley tours, and much more